janmonschke/janmonschke.github.com/content/blog/2023-01-09-23-webmentions-in-gatsby/index.md

 Next we're executing the actual synchonisation script with `run: node ./webmentions/sync.js`.
 Notice that we're also making the `WEBMENTIONS_IO_TOKEN` secret available as an environment variable.
 If you remember, the script needs that variable to make requests to webmention.io.
 The actual value of that variable is saved as an encrypted secret in our repository.
 Check out [this GitHub guide on how to add encrypted secrets to your repository](https://docs.github.com/en/actions/security-guides/encrypted-secrets).

 At that point, the script will have fetched new webmentions and have written them to disk.
 Time to actually commit them to the repository.
 There is weirdly no reusabled action for this, so that step is just executing a couple of git commands. `secrets.GH_PAGES_ACCESS_TOKEN` is a personal access token the script needs in order to commit to your repository.
 Check out [this guide on how to create a token on GitHub](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
-Also make sure to replace the committers name and e-mail with your credentials so that the commit is associated to your account.
+Also make sure to replace the committer's name and e-mail with your credentials so that the commit is associated to your account.

 What this step does it, it sets up the local git, checks out the branch you want to commit to (in my case `dev`), then adds the changes and tries to commit and push them.
 In case there are no changes (e.g. no new webmentions) it will not create a new commit.

-Since I am depoying my site to GitHub pages with [another action workflow which is triggererd by commits to `dev`](https://github.com/janmonschke/janmonschke.github.com/blob/dev/.github/workflows/gh-pages-deploy.yml), my site will automatically rebuild whenever there are new webmentions 🎉.
+Since I am depoying my site to GitHub pages with [another action workflow which is triggererd by pushes to `dev`](https://github.com/janmonschke/janmonschke.github.com/blob/dev/.github/workflows/gh-pages-deploy.yml), my site will automatically rebuild whenever there are new webmentions 🎉.

 #### Using webhooks to sync webmentions on-demand
-This step is optional but I felt it was actually fun to implement.
+This step is also optional but I felt it was actually fun to implement.
 The webmention.io API has a feature where it calls a webhook when it has new webmentions for your site.
-This allows us to update webmentions whenever a new mention comes in.
+This allows us to update webmentions whenever a new mention comes in (faster than just every 24 hours).

-The webhook fits in beautifully into the GitHub action workflow because GitHub workflows can be triggered by calling a webhook themselves.
+The webhook fits in beautifully into the GitHub action workflow because GitHub workflows can be triggered by calling a webhook.
 So in theory we could tell the webmention.io API to call our GitHub webhook directly.
 Which would then in turn start the webmention synchronization workflow.

 There is only a tiny problem with that setup.
 The GitHub webhook needs to be called with specific headers.
 Those headers cannot be configured on webmention.io.
 In order to go around this issue, I decided to add a no-code tool in between those two entities.